zahur76/django-quiz/README.md

 Can change the pass mark from admin interface.

-The live site can be found [here](https://django-quiz-zahur.herokuapp.com/) and give it a try!
+The live site can be found [here](https://django-quiz-zahur.herokuapp.com/) and give it a try using employee number 1000!

 # Installation